My writing interests are general, with expertise in science, history, biographies, and “how-to” topics. I have written over seventy books.

-There are many successful Olympic athletes in the history of sport, but few transcended their sport in the same manner as Jesse Owens.
-After dealing with a childhood of brutal poverty, Owens found success on the track field in high school, college and eventually the Olympic Games.
+Historically, there have been many successful Olympic athletes, but few have transcended their sport in the same manner as Jesse Owens.
+After experiencing a childhood of brutal poverty, Owens found success on the track field in high school, college, and eventually the Olympic Games.
 His gold medals at the Berlin Olympic Games made him a hero to millions of African-Americans.
 While he did not find much competitive success after those Olympic Games, Owens remained a sought-after speaker.

-Jesse Owens, born on the 12th of September, 1913, was a four-time Olympic gold medalist and one of the most celebrated track and field athletes from the United States.
-His specialties were the long jump and sprinting events, with his Olympic gold medals at the 1936 Summer Olympics coming in four events: long jump, 100 meters, 200 meters and the 4 x 100 meter relay race.
+Born on September 12, 1913, Jesse Owens was a four-time Olympic gold medalist and one of the most celebrated track and field athletes from the United States.
+His specialties were the long jump and sprinting events, with his Olympic gold medals at the 1936 Summer Olympics coming in four events: long jump, 100 meters, 200 meters, and the 4 x 100-meter relay race.
 Those wins propelled him into becoming the most successful athlete at the 1936 Olympic Games.

-Owens’ popularity is longstanding, with ESPN honoring him through their “Jesse Owens Award,” given out to the best track and field athlete of the year.
-ESPN also ranked Jesse Owens as the sixth best North American athlete of the 20th century.
+Owens’ popularity is longstanding, with ESPN honoring him through their “Jesse Owens Award,” which is presented to the best track and field athlete of the year.
+ESPN also ranked Jesse Owens as the sixth-best North American athlete of the 20th century.
 In 1983 he received a posthumous induction into the United States Olympic Committee’s Hall of Fame.

-Owens success at track and field traces back to his college days at The Ohio State University.
-His domination at the 1935 Big Ten track and field meet in Michigan saw him set three world records and tie another in “the greatest 45 minutes ever in sport.”
+Owens's success at track and field traces back to his college days at The Ohio State University.
+His domination at the 1935 Big Ten Track and Field Meet in Michigan saw him set three world records and tie another in “the greatest 45 minutes ever in sport.”

-Owens had six brothers and three sisters growing up.
-His family was part of the “Great Migration” of the early 1920s – an event that saw more than a million African-Americans leave the segregated Southern states.
+Owens had six brothers and three sisters.
+His family was part of the “Great Migration” of the early 1920s—an event that saw more than a million African-Americans leave the segregated Southern states.

 One of his first jobs involved delivering groceries and loading freight cars.
 He even helped out at a local shoe repair shop.
 His various part-time jobs helped Owens realize that his true passion involved running.
 Even in his later years, Owens always credited most of his success to his track and field coach in junior high, Charles Riley.
 Having to work at the shoe repair shop, Owens was unable to make the team’s usual track practices.
 Instead of cutting him from the team, Riley allowed Owens to practice early in the morning.